jaypeasee/overlook-hotel/README.md

 ## Planning:

-While this was a solo project.
-There was quite a lot of planning involved, including but not limited to:
+While this was a solo project, there was quite a lot of planning involved, including but not limited to:

 * A [Class Structure Outline](https://github.com/jaypeasee/overlook-hotel/blob/main/planning/ClassStructure.md)
 * A [Login Experience Wireframe](https://github.com/jaypeasee/overlook-hotel/blob/main/planning/logInView.png)